-- 12.1 Vehicular access is to be provided via a 3m wide reinforced crossover with lockable removable bollards or a lockable chain gate.
-The crossover is to extend from kerb across the verge footpath or dual use path. - 12.2 Access within the park is required to all picnic, play equipment, play mulch/sand areas/rubber softfall and bins for maintenance and a reasonable amount of vehicular accessibility for maintenance needs to be provided for within the POS. - 12.3 Footpath/paving/dual use path crossings are to be reinforced concrete. - 12.4 Vehicular access to flumes and bubble-ups from the road is to be provided via a reinforced crossover with lockable removable bollards that extends from kerb across the verge footpath or dual use path.
+- 12.1 Vehicular access for parks maintenance trucks shall be provided via a minimum 3m wide reinforced concrete crossover with lockable removable bollards or a lockable chain gate.
+The crossover is to extend from kerb across the verge footpath or dual use path. - 12.2 Access within the park is required to all picnic, play equipment, play mulch/sand areas/rubber softfall and bins for maintenance and a reasonable amount of vehicular accessibility for maintenance needs to be provided for within the POS. - 12.3 Footpath/paving/dual use path crossings shall be reinforced concrete.

+12.4 Vehicular access to flumes and bubble-ups for drainage maintenance from the road shall be provided as per 12.1.
 Thereafter the access (if not in a turf area) may be a 3m wide mulch or low groundcover (maximum mature plant height 250mm) track with a maximum grade of 1:6.